-The Customer, Consumer, Retailer, or Energy Resource Facilitator or their agents may submit disputes to Hydro Ottawa in writing via email or mail.
+The Customer, Consumer, Retailer, or Distributed Energy Resource Facilitator or their agents may submit disputes to Hydro Ottawa in writing by email or mail (See Section 1.5).

 Each inquiry will be date stamped, investigated and monitored by Hydro Ottawa.
 Every reasonable effort will be made to address disputes within ten (10) business days of receipt.
 Disputes that are expected to exceed ten (10) business days will normally be resolved within thirty (30) business days of receipt.
 Customers will be advised of any delay and reasons thereof by email or phone within ten (10) business days of receipt.